 Face Massage: Tips and Techniques for Facial Rejuvenation

-A face massage can help you feel relaxed and rejuvenated.
-And one of the best parts of a facial massage is that you can do it yourself, wherever and whenever.
+A good face massage can help you feel relaxed and rejuvenated.
+One of the best parts of a facial massage is that you can do it yourself, wherever and whenever.
 You only need your hands and a few moments of quiet to reduce stress and improve your wellness.

-Here’s everything you need to know about facial massage, what it does, and how to do it yourself.
+Here’s everything you need to know about facial massages, how they help, and how to do it yourself.

 What Is a Facial Massage?

 A facial massage is a gentle, localized form of massage therapy that focuses solely on the skin and muscles in and around your face.
 It’s a calming, relaxing massage technique that uses much gentler pressure than a sports massage or deep tissue massage.
 During a face massage, you focus on rubbing and stretching through different movements on your face, jaw, and temples.